 Everybody enjoys a good animal film.
 Whether it’s dogs, cats, birds, or any other lovely creature, viewers want to root for the helpless and adorable as they overcome adversity and danger.
 Cats, on the other hand, are a little more complicated; some are just nice, while others are monstrously aggressive, and still others are almost cynical in their apathy for human problems.

-Many films have been made about these feline companions over the years.
+Many films have been created about these feline companions over the years.
 Many of them were fantastic, but others were dubious.
 The cinematic Cats (2019), Catwoman (2004), and Fritz the Cat (1972), which was the first X-rated animated film and stunned the globe with its obscene nature, are just a few of the hairball alternatives.
-In spite of the fact that some people didn’t like these movies, there are still some great cat movies out there.
+Despite the fact that these films were critically panned, there are plenty of wonderful cat movies to watch.
 So, whether you’re seeking the purr-fect movie to watch alone or with your feline partner, here are our top selections for the best cat movies of all time.

-The 2004 film Garfield is inspired by Jim Davis’s popular American comic strip.
-The film may not have been well received by reviewers.
-However, it is silly, lighthearted, and enjoyable to watch.
+The 2004 film Garfield is partially inspired by Jim Davis’s popular American comic strip.
+While the film may not have been well received by reviewers, it is silly, lighthearted, and enjoyable to watch, thanks in large part to Bill Murray’s weirdly fitting casting as the titular feline (even if he swears to have only taken the role because he believed one of the Coen Brothers was directing).
 While it isn’t quite as good as Macbeth’s Tragedy, it is still a lot of mindless entertainment.
-Join Garfield and Odie as they cause mayhem and, sort of, understand the true meaning of friendship (Kepins, 2022).
+Join Garfield and Odie as they cause mayhem and, sort of, understand the true meaning of friendship.

 “Everyone wishes they could be a cat.”
 There is no greater life than the AristoCats.
 The Duchess and her three cats (Marie, Berlioz, and Toulouse) live in luxury with their owner in Paris.
-Everything changes when the family butler drugs the Duchess and her kittens.
-He abandons them in the countryside in an attempt to gain access to the family riches.
+Everything changes, however, when the family butler drugs the Duchess and her kittens and abandons them in the countryside in an attempt to gain access to the family riches.
 The Duchess and her kittens make a lot of new friends on their way home, including the attractive Thomas O’Malley.
 Great old-school music, exuberant voice acting, and a light, joyful attitude pervade this classic cat character study.

-Shrek, the DreamWorks Animation’s was a huge hit.
-Everyone fell in love with the goofy, lovable green monster.
-It introduced the world to a new character: the charming, fluffy Puss.
-It was so popular that he received his own spinoff film, Puss in Boots, in 2011.
-The film boasts excellent voice acting from Salma Hayek, Billy Bob Thornton, Zach Galifianakis, and Amy Sedaris in the epic tales of Puss and his travels before meeting Shrek.
-But the main appeal is witnessing the beautiful feline incongruously portrayed by the gorgeous Spaniard Antonio Banderas (Kepins, 2022).
+DreamWorks Animation’s Shrek was a huge hit, with everyone falling in love with the goofy, lovable green monster.
+Shrek 2 was published in 2004, and it introduced the world to a new character: the charming, fluffy Puss, who was so popular that he received his own spinoff film, Puss in Boots, in 2011.
+The film boasts excellent voice acting from Salma Hayek, Billy Bob Thornton, Zach Galifianakis, and Amy Sedaris in the epic tales of Puss and his travels before meeting Shrek, but the main appeal is witnessing the beautiful feline incongruously portrayed by the gorgeous Spaniard Antonio Banderas.

-This 1993 Disney classic is a remake of the 1963 film The Incredible Journey.
-It was based on the same-titled book and inspired by genuine events.
+This 1993 Disney classic is a remake of the 1963 film The Incredible Journey, which was based on the same-titled book and inspired by genuine events.
 In Homeward Bound, Shadow, Chance, and Sassy are all left at a friend’s ranch when their owners go on vacation.
-But the animals fear it was all by mistake.
-They begin an extraordinary trip through the California wilderness in an attempt to locate their family.
+However, the animals are concerned that they have been abandoned by mistake, so they begin an extraordinary trip through the California wilderness in an attempt to locate their family.
 Michael J. Fox portrays Chance, a lively and inquisitive American bulldog; Don Ameche portrays Shadow, a knowledgeable golden retriever; and Sally Field portrays Sassy, a prim and proper cat who steals the show with her witty language.
-The real-life animals are really entertaining to watch.
+The real-life animals are really well-trained and entertaining to watch.

-Coraline is a young woman who is fed up with her regular world.
+Coraline is a girl who is tired of living in her regular world.
 It is based on the dark children’s fantasy novel of the same name by English novelist Neil Gaiman.
-Coraline discovers a secret door that leads to an alternate world.
-It is similar to her own while exploring her new home.
-This new world, promises to be much better but it comes with a strange, frightening catch.
-So Coraline enlists the help of a talking cat to save her parents and save her world.
-Snarky, sardonic, and more cerebral than any canine, the cat is the perfect embodiment of all the uncaring, individualistic, yet nonetheless loveable feline friends in the world (Kepins, 2022).
+Coraline (Dakota Fanning) discovers a secret door that leads to an alternate world similar to her own while exploring her new home.
+This new world, however, promises to be much better, but it comes with a strange, frightening catch, so Coraline enlists the help of a talking cat to save her parents and save her world.
+Snarky, sardonic, and more cerebral than any canine, the cat is the perfect embodiment of all the uncaring, individualistic, yet nonetheless loveable feline friends in the world.

 Kepins, S. (2022, January 10).
 The Best Cat Movies Of All Time.
 MovieWeb. https://movieweb.com/best-cat-movies/.